uwescience/myria-website/docs/myria-python/index.md

 ### Part 4.
 Python Expressions

 Myria allows arbitrary Python Functions as expressions which can be used in transformations like map, flatmap and aggregates.

 #### Registering a Python Function
 Python function needs to be registered before it can be used.
-Myria-python can be used to register python functions, list registered python functions as well as get details of the registered function.
+Myria-Python can be used to register new Python functions, list existing registered Python functions, and to retrieve details about existing registered functions.

 ```python
 from myria.udf import MyriaPythonFunction
 from raco.types import LONG_TYPE